nop-os/nop/README.md

 - [ ] ELF loading
 - [ ] Simple "userland" shell

+## License

+This project uses the MIT license, as this is just an educational project for people to learn from.

 ## Contributions

 At the time of writing this, nop is being made by a single developer, segfaultdev(me!), although contributions would be greatly appreciated, so if you want to help me, just go ahead and make a PR!